 Too much clotting

 At first, having too many platelets makes your blood more likely to clot—clotting is the job of platelets.
-You may get clots in your legs (DVT Deep Vein Thrombosis (DVT) Thrombosis is when a blood clot (called a thrombus) blocks a blood vessel.
-Deep vein thrombosis (DVT) is when a blood clot forms inside a large vein.
-Usually the vein is deep in your leg, but... read more ), in your brain (stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more ), or in your lungs (pulmonary embolism Pulmonary Embolism (PE) Pulmonary is a medical word that refers to the lungs.
-An embolism is a clump of material (usually a blood clot) moving through your bloodstream.
-An embolism usually gets stuck when it gets to... read more ).
+You may get clots in your legs (DVT Deep Vein Thrombosis (DVT) Deep vein thrombosis (DVT) is when a blood clot forms inside a large vein.
+Usually the vein is deep in your leg, but a clot may form in a vein in your pelvic area or your arm.
+A blood clot is... read more ), in your brain (stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
+As with all organs in the body, the brain needs oxygen and nutrients... read more ), or in your lungs (pulmonary embolism Pulmonary Embolism (PE) A pulmonary embolism is a clump of material (usually a blood clot) that gets stuck while moving through your bloodstream and blocks a blood vessel in your lungs.
+A pulmonary embolism blocks... read more ).

 Too much bleeding